jenny-miao/CS170-proj/README.md

 - Make sure you use the functions `write_input_file` and `write_output_file` provided
 - Run the functions `read_input_file` and `read_output_file` to validate your files before submitting!
   - These are the functions run by the autograder to validate submissions

+To get outputs:
+-run `python3 iter_solver.py`
+-make sure to include your path in the first line of main

+-for LP: install gurobi with an academic license at https://www.gurobi.com/